curl/curl/docs/cmdline-opts/data.md

 If you start the data with the letter @, the rest should be a filename to read the data from, or - if you want curl to read the data from stdin.
 Posting data from a file named 'foobar' would thus be done with --data @foobar.
-When --data is told to read from a file like that, carriage returns and newlines are stripped out.
+When --data is told to read from a file like that, carriage returns, newlines and null bytes are stripped out.
 If you do not want the @ character to have a special interpretation use --data-raw instead.

 The data for this option is passed on to the server exactly as provided on the